AWS-South-Wales-User-Group/qldb-simple-demo/backend/README.md

 ### Get Licence
 Get Licence is an HTTP GET using the licence ID

+**Dec-2021**

+* Update permissions mode to STANDARD from ALLOW_ALL
+* Switch webpack to esbuild
+* Update to new fine grained permissions
+* Update to Node14

 **Jun-27-2020**
 Updated to use Amazon QLDB Nodejs Driver v1.0.0.
 Most significant update is the switch from `PooledQldbDriver` to the standard `QldbDriver` which now includes the pooling functionality.
 The `executeLambda` method is now made available on the driver instance, so all code to create `QldbSession` instance and close the session is removed.